 Our personal injury attorneys have compiled a list of holiday home safety tips for you.
 There are many hazards particular to the holiday season but with some planning and awareness, these can be avoided or minimized.
 Here are some tips to keep you and your family safe this holiday season.

-Popular art and advertising shows large holiday stockings hung in front of burning fireplaces.
+Popular art and advertising show large holiday stockings hung in front of burning fireplaces.
 This can be a hazard.
 Not only can stocking stuffers melt over a fire, the stockings themselves can catch on fire.
-If you plan to use your wood burning or gas fireplace this winter, we suggest you choose an alternate location for your stockings or at least make sure they are far removed from the heat and flame.
+If you plan to use your wood-burning or gas fireplace this winter, we suggest you choose an alternate location for your stockings or at least make sure they are far removed from the heat and flame.